Mariia415/rsschool-cv/cv.md

 ### KEY POINTS AND SOFT SKILLS
-* 12+ years experience ofinterpersonalcommunication
-* Advanced English spokenand written
+* Advanced English both spoken and written
-* Quick and enthusiasticlearner
+* Quick and enthusiastic learner
-* Confident user of MSOffice
-* Stress resistance and good time managementskills
+* Stress resistance and good time management skills
 * Maturity and patience
-* Assertiveness andflexibility
-* Ability and willing to learnand develop
+* Assertiveness and flexibility
-* Advanced conflictmanagement skills

 Working with people was valuable experience which equipped me with such qualities as flexibility, discipline, time accuracy.
-As well it is hard to overestimate team work and benefits it brings.
+As well it is hard to overestimate a team work and benefits it brings.
 Team effort is efficient and it's extremely sutisfying to contribute to succsess.
-Currently I'm looking in a derection of web development as this is very intresting and inspiring field although no less challenging.
-I belive that a team player mindset and genuine interest is benefitial for the new role.
+Currently I'm looking in a web development direction as this field is very intresting and inspiring although challenging.
+I belive my team player mindset and genuine interest will be benefitial for the new role.

 ### EDUCATION